Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The fundamental principle behind 503A pharmacies centers on the patient-pharmacist-physician relationship.
 Each medication must be prepared for a specific patient with a legitimate medical need, as determined by a licensed healthcare provider.
 This requirement ensures that compounding serves genuine therapeutic purposes rather than commercial manufacturing.

 When you receive a prescription for a compounded medication from a 503A pharmacy, the process follows a strict protocol.
-Your physician must first determine that a commercially available FDA-approved medication cannot meet your specific needs.
+Your physician must first determine that a commercially available FDA-approved medication can't meet your specific needs.
 This might occur when you need a different strength, dosage form, or formulation without certain allergens.

 503A pharmacies operate primarily under state pharmacy board regulations rather than direct FDA oversight.
 Each state maintains its own licensing requirements, inspection schedules, and quality standards for compounding pharmacies.
 This state-based regulation means that standards can vary significantly between different locations.

 Most states require 503A pharmacies to follow United States Pharmacopeia (USP) compounding standards, which provide detailed guidelines for preparation, testing, and storage of compounded medications.
-However, enforcement and inspection frequency depend on individual state resources and priorities.
+But enforcement and inspection frequency depend on individual state resources and priorities.

 503B outsourcing facilities emerged from the Drug Quality and Security Act of 2013, created in response to serious contamination incidents in traditional compounding pharmacies.
 These facilities operate under Section 503B, which allows them to prepare medications without individual patient prescriptions while subjecting them to more stringent FDA oversight.